 Start with a warm-up

 It’s smart to warm up before you start any type of exercise.
-“Proper warm-up is critical to avoiding injury,” Hall said.
+“Proper warm-up is critical to preventing injury,” Hall said.
 Take a few minutes to:

-• Lean forward and swing each arm like a pendulum.
+- Lean forward so your chest is parallel to the floor and swing each arm like a pendulum.

 After your warm-up, you can move into exercises.
 For these exercises, you can use body weight, resistance bands or hand weights.
 Be sure to use proper form, start with light resistance, increase weight gradually and perform the exercises with control and stability—don’t rely on momentum.